michaeljlin/hello-operator/README.md

 Live Link: www.hello-operator.net

+Works best on Chrome.
+Partial support for Firefox & Edge.
+Not supported on IE.

 If live link appears to be down or extreme lag is present, please contact Michael at mjameslin@gmail.com

 README.md last updated 3/8/2018